 Financial planning may seem like a fundamentally intellectual exercise, but to Rick, it’s much more than that.
 “I started out thinking that financial advising was a purely analytical career.
 I remember being surprised by how personal it was.
 Leveraging my technical skills to help people achieve their personal and family goals is very satisfying.
 I’m honored that people are willing to share their personal stories, their needs, hopes, and fears with me.
 It’s a privilege to learn what’s important to each of my clients and to help them.”

-Rick has been quoted in the Wall Street Journal, the Boston Globe, Businessweek.com, NPR’s Nightly Business Report, and other local and national media.
+Rick has been quoted in the Wall Street Journal, the Boston Globe, Businessweek.com, NPR’s Nightly Business Report, and other local and national media, and is a Forbes.com contributor.